-As part of Central Government's response to the COVID-19 pandemic, the Council received additional grants and payments in advance to assist with cash flow and to allow the Council to help the citizens and businesses of Nottingham.
-Although these amounts were received right at the end of 2019/20, they primarily related to the 2020/21 financial year and, where appropriate, were transferred to an earmarked reserve.
-The most significant grant was the first tranche of un ring-fenced Government COVID-19 support funding totalling £10.678m, which was received on 27 March 2020.
-This is included within Contingency and Risk.
+As part of Central Government's response to the COVID-19 pandemic, the Council received Business Rate Relief Grants in advance to assist with cash flow and to allow the Council to help the businesses of Nottingham.
+Although these amounts were received in 2020/21, they primarily relate to the 2021/22 financial year and, where appropriate, were transferred to an earmarked reserve. £30.802m Business Rate Relief Grant is included within Contingency and Risk reserves.
+This falls outside the scope of the reserves earmarked for service requirements and does not represent additional spending power for services taken forward into 2021/22.
+This grant will be discharged against the Collection Fund deficit in 2021/22.